Yuss76A/the-discussion-blog/README.md

    - The Support form should include validation to ensure all required fields are completed properly.
    - Submitted messages are stored and can be reviewed by the forum team for follow-up actions.

-#### Notes on User Stories

-When conceptualizing the Discussion Room project, I identified these user stories as the core functionalities that are fundamental to the platform's purpose.
-These stories represent the key features that facilitate user interaction and engagement within the forum, forming the foundation upon which the rest of the application is built.

-While the development process has allowed for the addition of smaller features and enhancements along the way, I believe that these main user stories encapsulate the most critical aspects of the project.
-Ensuring that users can effectively log in, register, create and manage posts and comments, and receive notifications about their activities is essential for fostering a vibrant and collaborative community.

-By prioritizing these core functionalities, I aimed to create a user-friendly experience that encourages participation and supports knowledge sharing among users.
-As the project evolves, I will continue to enhance its features based on user feedback and emerging needs, but these foundational user stories will always remain at the heart of the Discussion Room.

 ### Admin Stories

 1. User Account Management